Dear Lord on this First Day of School,

 Please protect them.
 Their bodies, their hearts, and their minds.

-Please let this first day, week, month and entire year go well.
+Please let this first day of school, this week, month and entire year go well.

-Help me to balance my sadness of sending them into school without me and the jubilation I feel in leaving them at school without me.
+Help me to balance my sadness of sending them into their first day of school without me and the jubilation I feel in leaving them at school without me.

 Forgive me for the nap I will take this afternoon in light of the lengthy “to-do when the kids go back to school” list I have been making since the very first day of summer.

 Please let them have a friend, make a friend, and be a friend to another child in their class.
 Let a friendship bloom and grow and help me to not interfere when little kids act like little kids.